Product OS··16 min read

 Case 3: The Appliance Brand That Turned Second Owners Into a New Acquisition Channel

-A mid-market appliance brand had historically seen ownership transfer as an administrative nuisance — something the warranty team dealt with reluctantly.
+A mid-market appliance brand treated ownership transfers as an administrative nuisance.
 A review of transfer data revealed something unexpected: the brand's most popular product family had a secondary market transfer rate nearly 3x higher than the category average, with second owners re-registering at a 68% rate when prompted.
+Rather than treating re-registrations as legacy support liabilities, the marketing team built a dedicated second-owner onboarding flow — setup guides, age-calibrated accessory recommendations, and a direct extended-service-plan offer.
+Within two quarters, second-owner registrations became the brand's most cost-efficient new customer acquisition channel, requiring zero media spend.

 What the Platform Needs to Support All of This